Nylilsa/nylilsa.github.io/guides/th15-maingame-score.md

 Clear Bonus is also worth mentioning.
 At the end of the game, you will receive an extra 10 million for each life you have left as well as an extra 3 million for each bomb you have left.
 The clear bonus isn’t very relevant outside of Easy mode, however.
 Power items do give a little score.
 Each gives 100 points.
 Cancel items also give you score.
 Each Cancel item is only worth 10 points so they aren’t very important for generating score.
-Other minor methods to gain score include the universal shooting enemies and Spell Card Bonuses (SCB).
+Other minor methods to gain score include the universal shooting enemies and Spell-Card Bonuses (SCB).

 ## Increasing PIV
 [hr_minor]